 What was Barry Goldwater’s conservative philosophy?
 Which Republican President used this plan and won the White House?
 Pp.1032-1033 Introduction

-v Ronald Reagan.
+intense anticommunism, a critique of the welfare state for destroying “the dignity of the individual,” and a demand for cuts in taxes and government regulations.
+Ronald Reagan.

 How did Title IX and the Equal Credit Opportunity Act influence the lives of American women? p.1039 The Continuing Sexual Revolution

+In 1972, Congress approved Title Ⅸ, which banned gender discrimination in higher education, and the Equal Credit Opportunity Act, which required that married women be given access to credit in their own name.

 Although his presidency was considered a failure, when and where did Jimmy Carter achieve political success? p.1062 The Election of 1980

+Jimmy Carter’s reputation improved after he left the White House.
+He went to work for Habitat for Humanity, an organization that constructs homes for poor families.
+In the 1990s, he negotiated a cease-fire between warring Muslim and Serb forces in Bosnia and arranged a peaceful transfer of power from the military to an elected government in Haiti.
+In 2002, Carter was awarded the Nobel Peace Prize.
+His presidency, however, is almost universally considered a failure.
+And his defeat in 1980 launched the Reagan Revolution, which completed the transformation of freedom from the rallying cry of the left to a possession of the right.

 What is “glasnost and perestroika?” p.1072 Reagan and Gorbachev

+Gorbachev inaugurated policies known as glasnost (political openness) and perestroika (economic reform).

 CHAPTER 27—FROM TRIUMPH TO TRAGEDY 1989-2004